Access to Hunting Areas

-Many landowners use ASK permission stickers on their signs which show the landowners’ willingness to allow access to their lands.
-They are available for free from your local regional wildlife office (see Important Numbers) or from DEC, 625 Broadway, Albany NY 12233-4754.
+Many landowners use "ASK permission" stickers on their signs, which show the landowners’ willingness to allow access to their lands.
+Stickers are available for free from your local Regional Wildlife Office (see Important Numbers) or from DEC Central Office, 625 Broadway, Albany, NY 12233-4754.
 For more information on hunting on private lands, visit our website: https://www.dec.ny.gov/outdoor/7844.html#Hunting.

-Remember: Damaging bark or cutting trees, branches or plants is illegal without permission of the landowner.
+Remember: Damaging bark or cutting trees, branches, or plants is illegal without permission of the landowner.

-Rights of way, such as for power lines and railroads, that cross private property are NOT public land.
+Rights of way that cross private property, such as for power lines and railroads, are NOT public land.
 Trespassing on these areas without permission from the landowner is illegal.

 FWMA Cooperative Areas

-Through cooperative agreements under New York’s Fish and Wildlife Management Act (FWMA), Cooperative Hunting Areas provide access and management services to privately-owned lands in order to increase public hunting opportunities.
+Through cooperative agreements under New York’s Fish and Wildlife Management Act (FWMA), Cooperative Hunting Areas provide access and management services to privately owned lands in order to increase public hunting opportunities.
 When using these areas, remember that you are a guest on private property.
 Littering and other abuses will only result in closure of many excellent hunting areas.

 Whether or not the land is posted, New York State General Obligations Law protects landowners from liability for non-paying recreationists engaged in hunting, trapping and fishing on their property.
 Because of this protection, recreational liability lawsuits against rural landowners are uncommon.
 This protection does not apply in cases of willful or malicious failure to guard or warn against dangers.